jacobjones5040-cmyk/NACA-0012-CFD-Fluent/README.md

 condition being satisfied at each angle.

-The area enclosed between the upper and lower surface curves is proportional to the sectional lift, and grows with incidence in line with the computed C_l.
+The area enclosed between the upper and lower surface curves is proportional to the lift, and grows with the angle of incidence in line with the computed C_l.

-The upper surface shows an adverse pressure gradient over essentially the entire chord aft of the suction peak, steepening with angle of attack.
-The lower surface accelerates from the stagnation point over the forward 15–20% before flattening.
-This asymmetry explains why transition would occur far earlier on the suction side in the physical flow — and, since the simulation is fully turbulent from the leading edge, why the drag over-prediction is attributable primarily to the suction surface.

 ## Discussion

-Lift agreement is sufficient.
-Drag is over-predicted by roughly 25%, and the likely cause is the fully-turbulent treatment.
-The model applies turbulent boundary-layer behaviour from the leading edge, whereas at Re = 3×10⁶ the flow past the aerofoil is laminar over a substantial fraction of the forward chord.
+#Drag and Lift

+Predicted lift coefficient agrees well with published section data throughout.
+At 8° the computed C_l = 0.8955 falls within the experimental band of approximately 0.85–0.90 for this section at Re = 3×10⁶.
+Drag is over-predicted by approximately 40% against experiment, and this is likely due to the fact that the simulation applies the SST k-ω model without a transition model and is therefore fully turbulent from the leading edge.
+That assumption is the primary source of the discrepancy.
+At Re = 3×10⁶ the physical boundary layer remains laminar over a significant portion of the forward chord, particularly on the pressure surface.
+Laminar skin friction is significantly lower than turbulent, so imposing turbulent behaviour from the stagnation point inflates the friction drag component by a non-negligible amount.
-This would also explain why lift is less affected than drag.
-The lift is dominated by the pressure distribution.
+Lift is far less affected because, at moderate incidence, it is set primarily by the outer pressure distribution, which is comparatively insensitive to boundary-layer detail.

+Mesh sensitivity

+Two meshes differing only in refinement level were compared on the 50c × 50c domain at 8°.
+C_l changed by 0.2% and C_d by 3%, indicating that the solution is approaching mesh independence.

 ---